Sand22/Sand22.github.io/_posts/2015-07-18-the-three-javascript-musketeers.markdown

 What's all the fuss about it?

-First of all, reduce, as you might expect, takes a callback function which therefore takes 4 parameters: previous and current element, index of the current element, the array reduced was called upon.
+First of all, reduce, as you might expect, takes a callback function which therefore takes 4 parameters: previously returned value, current value, index of the current element, the array reduced was called upon.
 You can also provide initial value for the reduce function, but it's fully optional.

-Secondly, it iterates over the array and set the previous and current element based on the result returned by the previous call.
+Secondly, it iterates over the array and sets the previous value based on the result returned by the previous call.
 So, if you have for instance array of 3 elements and execute reduce on it that takes a callback and simply returns current element, you end up with something like this: